sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 Bugfixes
 ~~~~~~~~
-- (not fixed: Speed degradation when in-constructor GetFrame(0) (e.g. frame-property getter) is used
-   maybe not even a bug, just a lucky processor cache coincidence is not gained in a synthetic test?)
+- Fix: "Histogram" Color2 mode to copy alpha channel from source for alpha-carrying formats
+  (YUVA, RGBPA, RGB32, RGB64); initialize alpha to zero in the histogram panel area.
+  (Was: garbage)
+- Fix: C-only vertical resampling code added more rounding than needed
+  (regression since pre-3.7.5 20250427).
+- Fix: "Invert": corrected chroma inversion to pivot around signed 0 instead
+  of XORing with max_pixel_value.
 - Fix: YUV->RGB limited range matrix accuracy for 10-16 bits, plus use a symmetric rounding in matrix
   coefficient's integer approximation.
+- Fix: inaccurate ColorBars 10+ bit values.
+Now they are derived from the 32-bit float
+  RGB definitions instead of upscaling a 8 bit precalculated YUV value. -I and +Q are still kept at
+  legacy Avisynth values.
 - Fix: inaccurate ColorBarsHD 10+ bit values.
 Now they are derived from the 32-bit float
   RGB definitions instead of upscaling a 8 bit precalculated YUV value.
-Add Ramp section the lead-in-lead-out.
+Add 100% White after
+  Ramp section.
 - Fix: GreyScale + SSE2 + RGB32 + matrix="RGB" overflow.
   Rare usage; "RGB" matrix (Identity) uses a 1.0 coefficient which exceeds the signed 16-bit
   SIMD limit of 32767 at 15-bit precision.
 Added bounds checking to fallback to C-code for any